rd--/stsc3/md/c-smalltalk.md

 In addition C-Smalltalk has a notation for writing _Dictionary_ expressions.
 _(a: 1, b: 2)_ means _Dictionary new add: #a -> 1 ; add: #b -> 2 ; yourself_,
 or _Dictionary newFromPairs: {#a.
 1. #b.
 2}_.
-This notation requires keys to be identifiers.
+This notation requires keys to be symbols.

 # Notation for class definitions